 Give us your wisdom, oh Mother of Small Children (a phrase Loh uses to describe herself): What is one thing all moms need to know to make it through the day?

-I think if you mother and volunteer or mother and work or do any combination of the above you can definitely have a messy house, wrinkled T-shirts, and we won't tell if the occasional french fry or Happy Meal toy surfaces from under the floor of your car. . . .
+I think if you mother and volunteer or mother and work or do any combination of the above, you can definitely have a messy house, wrinkled T-shirts, and we won't tell if the occasional french fry or Happy Meal toy surfaces from under the floor of your car. . . .
 There is a lot of marketing suggesting we have to be anchorwomen who make our kids organic lunches on coordinated plateware in Martha Stewart perfect houses, whereas in practice there are some weeks I've written articles at stoplights on the dashboard of my car while me and the kids ate nothing but chicken McNuggets.
-I remember dropping one of my McNuggets down the side of the gear shift and making no attempt to retrieve it — what's the point?
-Who knows what else is down there?
-This is the way today's mothers live — or at least the way I live!
-No staff!

-Now that your daughters (ages 6 and 8) are in public school, do you ever think you will move them out to a private school?
+Now that your daughters (ages 6 and 8) are in public school, do you think you will ever move them to a private school?

 Your life sounds so interesting, growing up with an Asian father and a German mother.
 What was life like in your home as a child?